-Fast-forward a few months, that link shortener was performing well on a two core ec2 instance.
+A few months later, that link shortener was performing well on a two core ec2 instance.
 I left that startup later, but one problem that stuck with me was collisions.
 They used to face errors due to collisions.
 Collisions increased with time, having some business impact.

 Later, I decided to write an open source link shortener.
-I picked Fiber (Go) and PostgreSQL instead of Express and Mongo 1.
+I picked Fiber (Go) and PostgreSQL instead of Express and Mongo ( A database that I try to avoid for unknown reasons ).
 After some hours, I had a working link shortener, which was already faster and reliable than what I created previously.
-I still had to fix a few things —
+I still had to fix a few things like —

 - Reducing lookup time